hrathod/eurekaclinical-common/README.md

 # Eureka!
 Clinical Common Web Application Framework ![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-common/badge.svg)
 Eureka!
 Clinical's web application development framework

+## Version 2.0 development series
+The goal of the 2.0 series is to have sufficient functionality for all Eureka!
+Clinical web applications to depend on eurekaclinical-common.

 ## Version history

 ### Version 1.0